nf-core/eager/docs/output.md

 While the MultiQC report has multiple plots for FastP, we will only look at GC content as that's the functionality we use currently.

-You will receive output for each supplied FASTQ file.
+The pipeline will generate the respective output for each supplied FASTQ file.

 #### GC Content